patch-tech/dpm-gallery/engagement-dashboard-snowflake/README.md

 Prerequisites:
 1. Ensure you have a Patch account - https://cloud.dpm.sh/login.
 2. Install the Patch `dpm` CLI utility - https://github.com/patch-tech/dpm#installation.
 3. Log into the `dpm` CLI by running `dpm login` and follow the prompts.
-This will save credentials on your file system that will used to authorize queries.
+This will save credentials on your file system that will be used to authorize queries.

 Then, to run the app locally:
 1. Clone this repo.